Thusha Kamaleswaran shooting: Youngest gun victim's recovery

 A spokesman said: "It was clear that Thusha required an adapted property to meet her needs.

 "Difficulties arose regarding the rent arrears accumulated on the previous property the family were living in.
-The history of arrears slowed the process down."'No improvements'
+The history of arrears slowed the process down."

 But Thusha's father, a shop worker, had to give up his job for a year to stay in hospital with her while she recovered from her injuries.